In Love With A Prideful Man? 6 Helpful Tips!

 What is too much pride in a relationship?

-6 Tips to Deal with Pride in a Relationship:
+6 Tips to Deal With a Prideful Man in a Relationship:

 #2 Earn His Trust

-In disagreements, focus on helping him understand how you feel—not on making him agree.
-Trust grows when you acknowledge his viewpoint without trying to change it.
-Show you’re on his team by listening and validating his feelings.
+• Stay on the same team: In disagreements, focus on helping him understand how you feel—not on making him agree.
+Trust builds when he feels you’re for him, not against him.

 #3 Learn His Communication Style